 The relationship of ASCII and Unicode is that by adding eight zeros to any ASCII character gives the character's value in Unicode.
 The ASCII values are important because they allow you to show nonprintable characters, such as a carriage return, in decimal codes.
 Also, ASCII codes are often used when sorting numbers and strings.
-So when you need to sort characters in ascending order, numbers beginning with decimal 48 or 0 are sorted first, then capital letters starting with decimal 65 or A, and then lowercase letters starting with decimal code 97 or a.
+So when you need to sort characters in ascending order, numbers beginning with decimal 48 or 0 are sorted first, then capital letters starting with decimal 65 or A, and then lowercase letters start-

-Next you will add statements to your DemoVariables6.java file to use the $\n$ and $\t$ escape sequences.
+Next you will add statements to your DemoVariables6.java file to use the \n and \t escape sequences.